Panketal

 Panketal (/de/, lit.
 'Panke Valley') is a municipality in the district of Barnim, in Brandenburg, Germany.
 It is situated 15 km northeast of Berlin (centre).

 History

-Panketal emerged in 2003 by merging the municipalities Zepernick and Schwanebeck.
-Since 1996, the population increased by 52.8%.
+Panketal was created in 2003 by merging the municipalities Zepernick and Schwanebeck.
+Since 1996, the population has increased by 52.8%.

-From 1815 to 1947, the constituent localities of Panketal were part of the Prussian Province of Brandenburg, from 1947 to 1952 of the State of Brandenburg, from 1952 to 1990 of the East German Bezirk Frankfurt and since 1990 again of Brandenburg.
+From 1815 to 1947, the constituent localities of Panketal were part of the Prussian Province of Brandenburg, from 1947 to 1952 of the State of Brandenburg, from 1952 to 1990 of the East German Bezirk Frankfurt and, since 1990, again of Brandenburg.